 The management company does not exclusively or mechanically use ratings provided by credit rating agencies and favours its own credit risk analysis to assess the credit quality of assets and in the selection of securities to buy or sell.

-For the "interest rate" compartment, "high-yield" bond investments are limited to 30% of the mutual fund's assets.
-Investments in emerging market debt are permitted in the same proportions.
+Investments in high-yield bonds are limited to a maximum of 30% of the mutual fund's assets, while unlimited investment in emerging market debt is authorised.

 Diversified and/or flexible investment funds